inflearn logo

 • Basic knowledge of relational databases (RDB) and SQL

-• It will be even more effective if you have experience with Spring-based development in a professional setting.
+• It will be even more effective if you have experience with Spring-based development in practice.

 Learning Materials